An entry from Ruth Gardner's Blog for 19 December 2013 entitled, "Enigma Elucidated".

 The "Lyttelton Review" newsletter for 20 February 2012, produced by the Lyttelton Harbour Information Centre.

-A photograph of emergency management personnel getting massages outside the Christchurch Art Gallery.
-The art gallery served as the temporary headquarters for Civil Defence after the 22 February 2011 earthquake.
+Members of Civil Defence gathered outside the Christchurch Art Gallery, their temporary headquarters after the 22 February 2011 earthquake.

 A photograph of street art on a wall along Oxford Street in Lyttelton.
 The street art depicts buildings that were lost in Lyttelton after the 2010 and 2011 Canterbury earthquakes.